Vladimir Karamazov

-Vladimir Karamazov (born 1979) is a Bulgarian actor, producer and photographer.
-In 2013 he was awarded the “Golden Century" diploma for contribution to culture.
+Vladimir Karamazov (Владимир Карамазов; born 27 April 1979) is a Bulgarian actor, producer, and photographer.
+In 2013, he was awarded the "Golden Century" diploma for contribution to culture.
 The award is given by the Ministry of Culture of Republic of Bulgaria.

 Biography

-Vladimir Karamazov (Владимир Карамазов) was born April 27, 1979, in Sofia, Bulgaria.
+Karamazov was born 27 April 1979, in Sofia, Bulgaria.
 He received classical drama theater training at the National Academy for Theatre and Film Arts in Sofia.
-In 2002 he joined the National Theater “Ivan Vazov”.
-Since 2014 Vladimir Karamazov is a regular ambassador of the “Theatre’s Night”, part of the “European Theatre Night” initiative.
+In 2002, he joined the National Theater "Ivan Vazov".
+Since 2014, Vladimir Karamazov is a regular ambassador of the "Theatre's Night", part of the "European Theatre Night" initiative.

-In 2017 Vladimir Karamazov lectures in "Ideas Rearranged - StartUP Conference 2017“, presenting the communication strategy of “Three Bears Entertainment” and some of the most successful and effective advertising campaigns and projects of their production company.
+In 2017, Vladimir Karamazov lectures in "Ideas Rearranged – StartUP Conference 2017", presenting the communication strategy of "Three Bears Entertainment" and some of the most successful and effective advertising campaigns and projects of their production company.

-Since the first edition in 2013 every year Vladimir Karamazov is nominated for “Bachelor of the Year” – section “Show Business”.
+Since the first edition in 2013 every year, Vladimir Karamazov is nominated for "Bachelor of the Year" – section "Show Business".

-In 2019 Vladimir Karamazov takes the path of a photographer.
+In 2019, Karamazov takes the path of a photographer.
 His photographs are featured on prestigious photography platforms and win awards.

-Karamazov speaks Bulgarian, English and Russian.
+Karamazov speaks Bulgarian, English, and Russian.
 His real name is Vladimir Aleksandrov.
 The artistic name Karamazov was assigned by the director Lilia Abadjieva for his part as Romeo.
 His hobbies and passions are traveling around the world, scuba diving and track motorcycles.